idebtor/nowic/labs/lab2/lab2.md

 ## Instructions

 Follow a few steps of coding as instructed.
-Then submit only the source files completed at the last step, but not ones in the previous steps.
+Then submit only the source files that you completed at the last step, but not the ones in the previous steps.

 ### Step 1.
 Using vector<string> data types
   - Study about `vector` class in your own.